05 — Making It Beautiful

 {A_BUTTON},{B_BUTTON}) + action labels

-This standardization happened after implementing the same screen 5 different ways and realizing each one looked slightly different.
-A single pass through all 5 full-screen UIs brought them into alignment.
+This standardization happened after building the same screen 5 different ways and finding each one slightly off.
+A single pass through all 5 full-screen UIs brought them into line.

 The Result

-From “debug menu that happens to have gear data” to “dark RPG interface that feels like it belongs in a loot game.”
-The GBA’s constraints actually helped — with only 16 colors, every shade matters.
-The limited palette forced intentional color choices rather than the gradient soup you’d get with more colors.
+From debug menu to dark RPG interface.
+The GBA’s constraints helped — with only 16 colors, every shade earns its place.
+The limited palette forced intention rather than the gradient soup you’d get with more colors.

-The closest reference points: Diablo III’s item tooltips and Path of Exile’s dark item panels, adapted to 240×160 pixels and 15-bit color.
+The closest references: Diablo III’s item tooltips and Path of Exile’s dark item panels, pressed into 240x160 pixels and 15-bit color.
+Not bad for 16 colors.

 By the Numbers